mdornseif/appengine-toolkit2/docs/source/gaetk2.config.rst

 ``GAETK2_SECRET`` is used for Session generation etc. Try something like ``(dd if=/dev/urandom count=1000 ) | shasum`` to get a nice value for `GAETK2_SECRET`.

-.. index:: <entries>
-This directive contains one or more index entries.
-Each entry consists of a type and a value, separated by a colon.

 .. todo::